henry2004y/VisAnaJulia/README.md

 There is a unit package in Julia [unitful](https://github.com/PainterQubits/Unitful.jl) for handling units.
 Take a look at that one if you really want to solve the unit problems.

+I have encountered a very bad problem of corrupting binary *.dat files.
+Gabor suggests that now it is a good time to develop new function for converting binary back to ascii for debugging.
+I found that inside the wrong files the data and connectivities are totally wrong.

 - [ ] Fixed colorbar control through Matplotlib
 - [ ] Test suite for checking validity
 - [x] Cuts from 3D data visualization besides contour